oguzhan-yilmaz/balcony/docs/developing-terraform-import.md

 I encourage you to contribute and create PRs for your favorite AWS resources.
+Peace!